SUI-Components/sui/packages/sui-bundler/README.md

 If your are using an external CDN to statics assets that are now manage by WebPack, like SVG or IMGs.
 You can create and `manifest.json` file in the root of your CDN something like: `https://spa-mock-statics.surge.sh/manifest.json`

-If you define the `externals-manifest` key in the config pointing to this link, sui-bundler will replace any ocurrence of each each key for the value
+If you define the `externals-manifest` key in the config pointing to this link, sui-bundler will replace any ocurrence of each key for the value

 if in your CSS you have: